 Exposed Shower/Exposed Valve – Shower controls are exposed and mounted on the tiling, as well as the showerhead, hose, clamp bracket and slide bar.
 These are easiest to install, but may not be suitable for small showering areas as they take up more space.

-Fixed Showehead – An overhead showerhead at a fixed height.
+Fixed Showerhead – An overhead showerhead at a fixed height.

 Flow Regulator – A device that reacts to variable inlet pressures in order to control flow at a constant rate.
 Fixed flow regulators have a range of predetermined flow rate settings.
 Variable flow regulators are manually adjustable to provide different flow rate settings.